Chinese Million Star 1

 The first season of Chinese Million Star, began on July 3, 2011, is a Taiwanese televised singing competition, the last episode aired on January 8, 2012, with a special episode airing on January 15, 2012.
 The first season consist of 28 episodes.

-The first season of Chinese Million Star was won by Taiwan-American singer Sharon Kwan, while Li Qian and Malaysian Singer Nicole Lai named runner-up and third place, respectively.
-Lai was named the "Most Popular" singer of the season.
+The first season of Chinese Million Star was won by Taiwan-American singer Sharon Kwan, while Li Qian and Malaysian Singer Jie Ying Tha named 1st runner-up and 2nd runner-up respectively.
+Jie Ying Tha was named the "Most Popular" singer of the season.